sam-kavanagh/web_project_8/README.md

-# Project 4: Around The U.S.
+# Project 5: Around The U.S.
+Around the U.S showcases different states in the U.S.

-In this project I developed my first interactive webpage, showcasing different states in the U.S.
+In this project I've built on project 4, further developing my interactive webpage.

-In the project I used Javascript for the first time,consisting of; querySelection, functions and and if statement.This allows you to add and amend your profile details; name and description below the header of the page.
-Followed by a grid of images applied using previous skills learnt such as flexbox and positioning and responsive web design.
+New features such as the 'Add' pop-up have been implemented allowing users to add their favourite places to the images(via weblink) on display, and name them.
+Users can also now like like and delete places.

+Javascript forEach was used for the first time in this project to help with the addiiton of the cards to the page.
+Similarly to project 4, querySelection and functions were used.

 By Sam Kavanagh